A bit about non-obviousness and theories

 A model of inventiveness for theories

-However, my focus here is not on this process of appropriation or theft, but on what makes a theory new, and how to evaluate newness.
-The starting point is simply that something is profoundly wrong with suggesting that a population-genetic theory of arrival biases— proposing a specific linkage between tendencies of variation and predictable tendencies of evolution— is not new, when the theory appeared only in 2001 and is still unknown to most evolutionary biologists.
-You won’t find it in your textbook or in the Oxford Encyclopedia of Evolution, or in the canonical texts of the Modern Synthesis, or in the archives of classical population genetics.
+My focus here is not on this process of appropriate or theft that re-assigns credit for our work to others who are more famous, but on the issue of novelty, and how to evaluate it.
+The kind of novelty that matters in science is untapped potential; assigning credit is a separate issue (think of Mendelian genetics: in 1900, this was a novel idea with huge untapped potential, though an unknown monk had published the idea decades earlier).
+The theory of arrival biases— proposing a specific population-genetic linkage between tendencies of variation and predictable tendencies of evolution— appeared only in 2001 and is still unknown to most evolutionary biologists.
+It is not found in textbooks, or in the Oxford Encyclopedia of Evolution, or in the canonical texts of the Modern Synthesis, or in the archives of classical population genetics.

-Patent law instantiates a theory of novelty, and it hinges on non-obviousness.
+The theory of novelty underlying patent law hinges on non-obviousness.
 Under US patent law, a successful patent application shows that an invention meets the 4 criteria of eligibility (patentability), newness, usefulness, and non-obviousness.
 Eligibility is mostly about whether the proposed invention is a manufacturing process, rather than something non-patentable.
 I will set aside that criterion as irrelevant for our purposes.
-I will address usefulness in a moment.
-An invention is new if it is not found in prior art.
-In patent law, prior art is defined in a very permissive way, to include any prior representation, whether or not it was ever manufactured or made public, whereas in science, we might want to restrict the scope of prior art to widely available published knowledge.
+An invention must have the potential to do something useful.

 Thus, newness is easy to understand: make one small improvement on prior art, and that is considered new under patent law.
 But improvement or newness is not enough.
 In order to be patentable, a new and useful invention must be a non-obvious improvement— non-obvious to a practitioner or knowledgeable expert.
 In the patent law for some other countries (e.g., Netherlands), the latter two criteria are sometimes combined by saying that the invention must be inventive, meaning both new and non-obvious.
 An example of an obvious improvement would be to take a welding process widely used with airframes and apply it to bicycle frames.